 How can we fix the problem of diabetic retinopathy?

 The good news is, we still have time before the burden of vision loss from diabetic retinopathy becomes critical, so it’s essential we take action.
-To help bring this issue to the global stage, we’ve partnered with the International Diabetes Federation to advocate for diabetic retinopathy to become a global health priority and for investment in staff, research, and health promotion.
-Developing countries will be the hardest hit, so we must put systems, processes and people in place to cope with the burden of vision loss due to diabetes.
-And we must simultaneously make every concerted effort to prevent this.
+To help bring this issue to the global stage, we’ve partnered with the International Diabetes Federation to raise the profile of diabetic retinopathy as a largely avoidable complication of diabetes.
+Developing countries will be the hardest hit, so we must put equipment, systems, processes and people in place to cope with the potential burden of vision loss due to diabetes and we must simultaneously make a concerted effort to prevent that loss.